-The National Conference on Trusteeship serves public and private board members, chief executives, and board professionals by elevating awareness of context, leading practices, and thought leadership related to forward-looking board governance.
+The National Conference on Trusteeship serves public and private board members, chief executives, and board staff by elevating awareness of context, leading practices, and fresh ideas relevant to board governance.

 PowerPoint Slides

 Use of PowerPoint slides is optional and will depend on your session type.
 For those sessions in which slides are materially beneficial, please keep in mind the following guidelines: